sunjq0407/leetcode-cpp/README.md

 # Cpp has no advantages other than efficiency.
-# Java has no shortcomings other than efficiency.
+# Java has no shortcomes other than efficiency.